The Nutrition Society Silver Medal has been assigned annually since 1991 for scientific excellence in the field of nutrition.

 - A statement of achievements within each judging criteria category (maximum 1000 words)

-- An abstract summary of the proposed lecture at the 2017 Summer Conference
+- An abstract summary of the proposed lecture at a Society's Conference

 - The names, addresses and emails of three Proposers who are familiar with the applicant’s work and who will support the application